 |Business Challenges||Financial Information||Glossary & Acronyms|

 Companies in this industry manufacture metalworking machinery, including molds, dies, cutting tools, and machining centers.
-Major companies include Hardinge, Hurco, Kennametal, and MAG Giddings & Lewis (all based in the US), along with Dalian Machine Tool Group (China), Gildemeister (Germany), and Okuma Holdings (Japan).
+Major companies include Hardinge, Hurco, Kennametal, and MAG Giddings & Lewis (all based in the US), along with Amada (Japan), DMG Mori Seiki (Germany), and Shenyang Machine Tool (China).

-The global machine tool manufacturing industry generates about $80 billion in annual revenue, according to the German Machine Tool Builders' Association.
-Top metalworking machinery producing countries include China, Japan, Germany, Italy, South Korea, and Taiwan.
-The leading exporters of metalworking machinery are Japan, Germany, Italy, and Taiwan.
+The global machine tool manufacturing industry, a key component of the metalworking machinery manufacturing industry, generates about $75 billion in annual revenue, according to Gardner Research.
+Top machine tool producing countries include China, Germany, Japan, South Korea, Italy, and the US.
+The leading exporters of machine tools are Germany, Japan, Italy, and Taiwan.

 International trade in metalworking machinery is substantial because of the high value of the products, mainly for machining centers and cutting tools.
-Many US manufacturers have foreign sales operations and some have foreign manufacturing sources.
-Imports, largely from Japan, the Netherlands, Germany, and China, account for about ...
+Many US manufacturers have foreign sales operations, and some have foreign manufacturing sources.
+Imports, largely from Japan, Germany, China, and ...

 Would you or your company benefit from having unlimited access to First Research's industry intelligence tools?Learn More About Subscription Options